mui/toolpad/docs/data/toolpad/concepts/connecting-to-data.md

 <ul>
 <li style="list-style-type: none">

-> You can import and use any Node.js module in your custom functions.
+> You can import and use any Node module in your custom functions.

 </li>
 </ul>